-Currently we have the following open positions:
+Currently we have the following open position:

 3-5 year old Pre-School Teacher